FanJason/ParkingBot/README.md

 # ParkingBot
-A solution to automatically add friends to a parking pass
+A solution to automatically swap users between parking passes